theworkingcomputer/twc-blog/content/introduction.rst

 Introduction
 ************

 **"In the beginning"** seems too arrogant.
-I will have more to say about anhedonia later, but this is really the start of everything.
+I will have more to say about chaos later, but this is really the start of everything.
 I have been programming computers, one way or another, since my (then) best friend Doug Booth was given a `Minivac 6010 <http://oldcomputermuseum.com/minivac_6010.html>`_ "computer".
 We taught it to play tic-tac-toe (not bad for a couple of ten year old kids); a touchstone for me in every new programming language since.

 .. figure:: images/minivac-6010.jpg
    :scale: 30 %